ISISNeutronMuon/MDANSE-Examples/tutorials/tutorial3-quasielastic-neutron-scattering/README.md

 First we will have a look at the differences in the scattering functions and dynamic structure factors when the Gaussian approximation is applied for a liquid argon system.
+Will we then determine the diffusion constant from the QENS peaks simulated from the DISF and GDISF calculations.

 # Files